Australian court rejects Novak Djokovic's deportation appeal | DW | 16.01.2022

 The tennis star's lawyer's argued that there was no evidence to suggest Djokovic would "foster anti-vaccination sentiment."

-Lawyer Nick Wood said that deporting the star could stir up anti-vax sentiment.
+Lawyer Nick Wood said that deporting the star could stir up anti-vaccine sentiment.

-Djokovic has not been vaccinated against COVID-19 and received a medical exemption which was based on testing positive for the Virus in December.
+Djokovic has not been vaccinated against COVID-19 and initially received a medical exemption , which he said was based on testing positive for the virus in December.

 The unvaccinated star, who has won the Australian Open 9 times, was hoping to achieve a record 21st major title.